isc-projects/kea/doc/sphinx/arm/hooks-bootp.rst

 the server's responses; responses shorter than the BOOTP minimum size of 300 octets are padded to this size.

-This open source library has been available since Kea 1.7.2.
-It is loaded similarly to other hook libraries by the ``kea-dhcp4`` process, and it takes no parameters.
+This open source library is loaded similarly to other hook libraries by the ``kea-dhcp4`` process, and it takes no parameters.